lp1dev/hack.courses/content/posts/command_line_101/presentation.md

 # Command-line 101

-This course is a fully interactive and comprehensive class Linux command-line for beginners.
+This course is a fully interactive and comprehensive class about Linux command-line for beginners.

 Do you want to know how to navigate through a filesystem and run programs on Linux using command-line like a pro (Disclaimer: well, an informed beginner at least)?
 Hop in and grab your best keyboard 😎!